oscar-bender-stone/honors-thesis/source/information_graphs.typ

 == Formal Systems

 To bridge information graphs with formal reasoning, We must first define formal systems generally.
-Our definition is based on Mendelson @mendelson_logic, as well as "formal proof systems" in Cook and Reckhow @cook_proof_systems.
+Our definition is based on three sources:

+- Mendelson @mendelson_logic.
+- Cook and Reckhow @cook_proof_systems with "formal proof systems".
+- Jean-Yves Béziau @universal_logic and field of Universal Logic.

 #definition[
   A *formal system* is a pair $(cal(F), cal(R))$ consisting of: